fluencelabs/ipc-load-test/README.md

 This will start script that:

-- Creates wallets for providers and peers and adds funds to them
+- Creates wallets for providers and peers and adds funds to them.
+It is done on the first run, then file `client/providers.json` is created with all the wallets.
+This file is read again on consequent runs. **Important:** Remove `client/providers.json` if you want to regenerate wallets (e.g. after testnet restart)
 - Registers providers each with one peer and one CU
 - Listens to chain events and updates `globalNonce` in prover through JSON RPC
 - Requests proof solutions from prover through JSON RPC
 - On solution, submits it to the network
-- Prints proof submit statistics
+- Prints proof submit statistics each 30 seconds
 - Collects proof submit statistics and dumps them to `client/metrics.json` file each minute

+NOTES:

+- By default, script instructs CCP to use `4 + idx`th physical core for provider `idx`.
+To change that, modify `cu_allocation` variable in `client/src/index.ts`
+- Be default, script uses node `idx + 1` for provider `idx`.
+Node `0` is used for "utility" purposes (e.g. updating global nonce)